Corinthia Group of Companies: International Hotel Investments

 International Hotel Investments (IHI), established by the Corinthia Group, is a prominent investor, developer and operator of upscale hotels in Europe, Africa, and the Mediterranean region.
 Following a successful IPO in April 2000, the company's shares were listed on the Malta Stock Exchange.
 Target acquisitions have typically involved hotels that are, or have the potential to become, the top five-star properties in their respective locations.

 Quality Project Management

 QPM Limited, established in 1981, has developed into a leading international project management organisation in Malta, having been entrusted with more than forty projects valued at over €1 billion.

 Corinthia In-flight Services

 Corinthia In-flight Services (CIS), established in 1974, has a production capacity exceeding one million meals annually.
-It caters to international airlines operating in and out of Europe, such as Lufthansa, British Airways, SAS, and Emirates Airlines, as well as providing catering for many VIP flights.
+It caters to international airlines operating in and out of Europe, such as Lufthansa, British Airways, SAS, and Emirates, as well as providing catering for many VIP flights.
 CIS is also a member of the International Travel Catering Association.